coldshrine/study-notes/talks/the-dos-and-donts-of-error-handling.md

 * Find methods to prove Software correct at compile-time
 * Assume software is incorrect and will fail at run-time then do something about it at run-time

+## Evidence for software failure is all around us

+Proving the self-consistency of small programs will not help.
+Testing a system will tell us that is self-consistent, not that it is correct.